 Think of it as an inner journey to your happy place.
 Where would you start?

 Start with your present thoughts.
 You cannot experience contentment with the constant chatter of your mind throwing you in a dozen directions, wondering, pondering, asking, waiting, judging, criticizing.
 Only by being here, focusing your attention in the now, you can simply observe, notice and feel what you are telling yourself every day because all of this matters in your happiness story.

 ”It is important sometimes to let things be, just as they are, and allow them to breathe without questioning or fixing them,” says author Tiddy Rowan in the Little Book of Mindfulness.
 Be non-judgemental in your thoughts, feelings, and beliefs.

 There should be no room for struggle, blame, remorse or criticism when observing your thoughts.
 However, these feelings you experience when discerning your views are often the greatest sources of unhappiness.
 Being aware of your thoughts, good or bad, without analyzing the impact of each one, is paramount.
 And yes, dealing with negative thoughts is part of the process.
 Negativity is not something you would focus on in your happiest life, is it?

 When you are aware of your negative thoughts, do not try to blame, question, look out for solutions and fix broken things.
 Just let it be.
 Be kind to yourself.
 Happiness cannot materialize in the absence of kindness to yourself and others.

-Choose to be Present and Happy in Every Moment
+Be Happy in Every Moment

 You have the vital choice to either get sunk in a myriad of rationalized and judgemental thoughts, finding someone to blame for your mood or blaming you, or to accept your thoughts and learn from their message, not having to go through an emotionally painful process.
 Feel, release and know that any thought and experience you have serves you in one or another way (even if the lesson may appear much later on than expected).